mhirst1960/rubik-text-solver/README.md

 Assuming the cube is correctly represented in the picture, type in the user's code name and press "Solve the cube!".
 Ultimately this runs the command:

-tmwrubik.py --person person --inputorder kociemba --output robot" --robot" --input file --infile /home/pi/cubestate.txt
+tmwrubik.py --person person --inputorder kociemba --output robot --robot --input file --infile /home/pi/cubestate.txt

 Where "person" is a person's initials (E.g. "KLH") and cubestate.txt is a 54-character string representing the current colors of the cube.
 E.g.